LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2020-06-01-German-Lager.md

 **NOTES:**\
 -Target mash pH is 5.4, achieved with acid malt or lactic acid addition.
 Addition of 2g of gypsum and campden tablet.\
 -rehydrate yeast with 20c sterile water and regulate to 12c with wort additions, then aerate and pitch.\
 -4 days at 10c, 8 days at 12c and 2 days at 18-20c for diacytl rest.
-From here, transfer to keg and lager at 2-3c for 6-8 weeks, under pressure or not.
+From here, transfer to keg and lager at 2-3c for 6-8 weeks, under pressure or not.\
+\
+-Diacytl rest started 17/08/20-18/08/20 with kegging on 19/08/20